Zelaron/Sprecher-Network/README.md

 - **Lateral mixing:** Optional intra-block communication between output dimensions with only O(N) additional parameters

 **Scalability advantage over "Sprecher-inspired" alternatives:**
 Recent architectures like GS-KAN and SaKAN claim Sprecher-inspired efficiency but retain O(N²) weight matrices.
 In contrast, SNs use only vector weights, achieving genuinely linear scaling.
-In a scalability benchmark on 64-dimensional input with depth 3 (M2 MacBook, 8GB unified memory), we double layer width until architectures run out of memory:
+In a scalability benchmark (64-dimensional input, depth 3) on an M2 MacBook with 8GB unified memory, we double layer width until architectures run out of memory:
 - At width 4096: GS-KAN fails (OOM)
 - At width 8192: Standard KAN fails (OOM)
-- At width 16384: MLP and SaKAN fail (OOM). **SN is the sole survivor** with 49K parameters and 7.4 MB peak memory, vs 538M+ parameters for competitors.
+- At width 16384: MLP and SaKAN fail (OOM). **SN is the sole survivor** with 49K parameters vs 538M+ for competitors—a ~10,000× difference.

 The benchmark then trains SN at the surviving width, confirming the capacity is utilized (loss drops from 3.4 to 0.068 over 400 epochs).